ClassicOldSong/Blyde/README.md

 # Blyde
-A javascript library that provides serval simple jQuery like operations, as sharp as a blade.
+A blade-sharp javascript library that provides serval simple jQuery like operations